Excess Flow Valves

 - Maximum closing flow rate of 1.45 times the nominal flow rate

 - Narrow tolerance calibrated by-pass orifice to ensure a quick reopening

 - Patented damping system to greatly reduce the number of nuisance shut-offs

 SENTRY GS for Residential Installation

 Excess flow valves for in-house gas installations are installed downstream of the main gas manual shut-off valve (ECV).
-SENTRY GS are also available in combination with a thermally activated cut-off device SENTRY GT, that shuts off the gas flow at 92 °C to 100 °C.
+SENTRY GS are also available in combination with a thermally activated cut-off device SENTRY GT, that shuts off the gas flow at temperatures between 92 °C and 100 °C.